1delta-DAO/docs/api/margin/leverage.md

     uint8(2), // variable IR mode
     address(AAVE_V3_POOL) // the Aave V3 pool address
 );
 ```

+---

 ## Approvals

-We nee to permission all operations.
-These have to be executed once per deployment as the composer contract approves the maximum amount every time.
+We need to grant permissions for all operations.
+These approvals are only required once per deployment, as the composer contract always approves the maximum amount.

-If the approval was already done, our contracts skip it to save gas.
+If approvals have already been set, our contracts will skip them to save gas.

 ```Solidity
 // approval for the deposit
 bytes memory approvePool = abi.encodePacked(
     uint8(ComposerCommands.TRANSFERS),